Choosing a Denali Guide

 There are also advantages to undertaking the expedition without a guide service.
 For one, you get to set your own pace and adjust your itinerary as you care to.
 Additionally, you are typically very familiar with the other climbers in your group as well as the extent of their abilities and training.
 And the cheaper cost cannot be overlooked!

 If you do end up deciding that you would like to join a guided trip on Denali you should be aware that not all guide services are created equal.
 Choosing a guide service can be a difficult and complicated thing.
 Below are some guidelines for researching and evaluating guide services on Denali.

-The best thing we can tell you to do here is to make a lot of phone calls, send a lot of emails, and try to get a feel for each company, their programs, and their approach to climbing and guiding.
+The best thing we can tell you to do here is to make a lot of phone calls, write a lot of emails, and try to get a feel for each company, their programs, and their approach to climbing and guiding.
+Ask to speak with one of the company's actual Denali guides.
 Most major guide services on Denali have very similar trips with regard to inclusions/ exclusions, cost, length, climber-to-guide ratio, and general trip logistics.
 There are a few differences, but none that should be the driving force behind your decision.
-There are however major differences between these companies when it comes to philosophies and staff.
+The real differences are in company philosophy and quality of the staff.

 Factor #3: Staff.
 A company's staff is an extension of that company's philosophies, policies, approaches, and mentalities.
 A staff member can only be as good as the company allows them and helps them to be through training and support.
 Likewise, a company can only be as good as the people representing it in all facets of its operation.
 Most guide services publish information on their instructors and support staff and include a brief overview of their credentials.
 Information like this can give you excellent insight into the nature of the company and the quality of the individuals representing it.